-If we are a PFIC for any taxable year (or portion thereof) that is included in the holding period of a U.S. Holder (as defined in the section of this prospectus entitled "Income Tax Considerations - U.S. Federal Income

-Taxation - U.S. Holders") of our Class A ordinary shares, the U.S. Holder may be subject to adverse U.S. federal income tax consequences and may be subject to additional reporting requirements.
+If we are a PFIC for any taxable year (or portion thereof) that is included in the holding period of a U.S. Holder (as defined in the section of this prospectus entitled "Income Tax Considerations - U.S. Federal Income Taxation - U.S. Holders") of our Class A ordinary shares, the U.S. Holder may be subject to adverse U.S. federal income tax consequences and may be subject to additional reporting requirements.
 Our PFIC status for our current and subsequent taxable years may depend upon the status of an acquired company pursuant to a business combination and whether we qualify for the PFIC start-up exception (see "Income Tax Considerations - U.S. Federal Income Taxation - U.S. Holders - Passive Foreign Investment Company Rules").
 Depending on the particular circumstances, the application of the start-up exception may be subject to uncertainty, and there cannot be any assurance that we will qualify for the start-up exception.
 Accordingly, there can be no assurances with respect to our status as a PFIC for our current taxable year or any subsequent taxable year.
 Our actual PFIC status for any taxable year, however, will not be determinable until after the end of such taxable year (and if the start-up exception may be applicable, potentially not until after the two taxable years following the start-up year).
-Moreover, if we determine we are a PFIC for any taxable year, upon written request, we will endeavor to provide to a U.S. Holder to make and maintain a "qualified electing fund" election, but there can be no assurance that we will timely provide such required information.
+Moreover, if we determine we are a PFIC for any taxable year, upon written request, we will endeavor to provide to a U.S. Holder such information as the Internal Revenue Service ("IRS") may require, including a PFIC Annual Information Statement, in order to enable the U.S. Holder to make and maintain a "qualified electing fund" election, but there can be no assurance that we will timely provide such required information.
 We urge U.S. Holders to consult their own tax advisors regarding the possible application of the PFIC rules.
 For a more detailed explanation of the tax consequences of PFIC classification to U.S. Holders, see "Income Tax Considerations - U.S. Federal Income Taxation - U.S. Holders - Passive Foreign Investment Company Rules."